Arrested Hong Kong cardinal a fiery critic of Beijing

 In 1989, when Zen and others in Hong Kong watched student-led pro-democracy protests unfold in China before a brutal military crackdown in Beijing’s Tiananmen Square left many dead.

 He adopted an activist role after he was appointed Hong Kong’s junior bishop in 1996, the year before Britain handed control of the city to Beijing.
-He frequently drew the wrath of China’s communist leaders, who called him a “Vatican agent.”
+He frequently drew the wrath of China’s Communist leaders, who called him a “Vatican agent.”

 Zen backed the city’s pro-democracy movement and was an outspoken critic of proposed anti-subversion legislation that officials were forced to shelve.
 He went on a three-day hunger strike to protest a government plan to curtail the influence of churches in publicly funded schools.